garjitech/rn-interview-homework/README.md

 - Run `npm install` in the project directory

-- Open the app in Expo-XDE or `exp r --lan` - scan the project barcode on your mobile device
+- Open the app `expo start` - scan the project barcode on your mobile device

 - Develop!

 ### Turning In
-Once you are satisfied in your progress, please send us a link to your forked codebase.
-Also, please publish your app to expo (see [How To Publish](https://docs.expo.io/versions/latest/guides/publishing.html#how-to-publish)) and send the link to the published app with your repository link.
-These links are required for evaluation.
+Once you are satisfied in your progress, please send us your codebase in a zip file (do not include the node_modules directoey).

 -------------------